Zero-Dynamics/cash-core/README.md

 make install # optional
 ```

-This will build odyncash-qt as well if the dependencies are met.
+This will build cash-qt as well if the dependencies are met.

 Dependencies
 ---------------------